-or as a UNIX domain socket path specified after the word unix and enclosed in colons:
+or as a UNIX domain socket path specified after the word unix:

 '''

 scgi_pass unix:/tmp/scgi.socket;

 '''

 If a domain name resolves to several addresses, all of them will be used in a round-robin fashion.
 In addition, an address can be specified as a server group.
 If a group is used, you cannot specify the port with it; instead, specify the port for each server within the group individually.